JoinColony/purser/README.md

 - [`@purser/core`](https://github.com/JoinColony/purser/blob/master/packages/@purser/core): A collection of `helpers`, `utils`, `validators` and `normalizers` to assist the individual purser modules.
 - [`@purser/metamask`](https://github.com/JoinColony/purser/blob/master/packages/@purser/metamask): A `javascript` library to interact with the a [Metamask](https://metamask.io/) based Ethereum wallet.
 - [`@purser/software`](https://github.com/JoinColony/purser/blob/master/packages/@purser/software): A `javascript` library to interact with a software Ethereum wallet, based on the [ethers.js](https://github.com/ethers-io/ethers.js/) library.
+- [`@purser/signer-ethers`](https://github.com/JoinColony/purser/blob/master/packages/@purser/signer-ethers): An implementation of an [ethers](https://github.com/ethers-io/ethers.js/) signer to use with any of the purser compatible wallets.

 ### The future